 After freelancing for many years as a music reviewer, Watts released Huldufolk (2011), a suspenseful tale inspired by his time spent in Iceland, learning the language and studying folklore.
 The limited edition novella had included an accompanying CD soundtrack of music composed by the author as the fictitious band, The Traffic Lights.
-His novel, The Crooked Roads through Cedar Grove, was released in 2015 as a special edition hardcover, CD & vinyl soundtrack.
+His novel, The Crooked Roads through Cedar Grove, was released in 2015 as a special edition hardcover, w/ a CD & vinyl soundtrack.
 It was re-released in paperback in 2017.
 His 2016 Dark Romance/Thriller, Americana, was released in a limited print edition with a playable vinyl record book cover featuring the song "Americana Theme."
 Americana received an award from the 60th Annual New England Book Show in recognition of excellence in graphic arts.
 In October of 2017, his first collection of short fiction, Charms, will be released (Due Oct 27th.)

 Some of his interests include traveling, skiing, cooking, reading, music, architecture, Scandinavian design, Icelandic folklore and of course Boston's local culture and professional sports teams.
 He currently resides in Boston and frequents Cape Cod and Mountain Lakes, New Jersey.